crkco/Chess.com-Redesign-of-Nibbler-GUI/README.md

 # Chess.com Redesign of Nibbler GUI
-This is a redesign of the Nibbler Chess GUI, creating a similar look and feel as Chess.com.
+This is a redesign of the Nibbler Chess GUI (https://github.com/rooklift/nibbler), creating a similar look and feel as Chess.com.

 ## How to install?